rustls/webpki/README.md

 avoids all superfluous PKIX features in order to keep its object code size small.
 Further reducing the code size of webpki is an important goal.

-This release is the very first prototype.
-Lots of improvements are planned,
+Lots of improvements are planned, including:
-including:

 * An extensive automated test suite.
 * Key pinning.